 My mother in law is clearly concerned about this caffeine junkie who is supposed to be ‘looking after’ her son and bringing up her grandchildren.

 Over the last two years I have briefly considered my short detox and up until then I had no idea that I was dependant… and I hate to use the word, addicted to caffeine.
 I’m not actually sure of the long term effects of caffeine but it is the dependency on the stuff that concerned me slightly.

 I am slowly weaning myself off and am down to three or four caffeinated drinks a day.
 The real stuff is being alternated with decaffeinated tea and coffee which does not seem at all right.
 What process does tea and coffee have to go through to remove the caffeine?
 Is this chemically altered substance doing me more harm than the real stuff?
 Not really comfortable with decaffeinated drinks, I have been exploring other beverages… green tea isn’t bad.

-I saw Chantel in the pharmacy, stocking up on childrens’ paracetamol, this afternoon and whilst we queued I told her about my New Years resolution.
+I saw Chantal in the pharmacy this afternoon, stocking up on childrens’ paracetamol, and whilst we queued I told her about my New Years resolution.
 She looked bewildered and slightly shocked.

 ‘You cannot ‘give up’ coffee Nicole, it is one of life’s pleasures like good food and wine.
 Everything in moderation Nicole, that is the answer.’
 She said as she patted my hand.

-Now I am in a dilemma, do I stick with my original resolution and try to give up caffeine completely or take Chantel’s advice?
+Now I am in a dilemma, do I stick with my original resolution and try to give up caffeine completely or take Chantal’s advice?